eclipse-aaspe/server/CONTRIBUTING.md

 This script will install all the solution dependencies before the build.
 Please inspect the script if you would like to build only parts of the solution.

-## Packaging for Release
+## Locally Packaging for Release

-Once the solution has been built, it is packaged to release bundles (compressed as zip archives) with:
+Once the solution has been built, you can build your own local release bundles (compressed as zip archives) with:

 ```
 .\src\PackageForRelease.ps1
 ```

+Note that these local release bundles are only meant for testing.
+We set up our continuous integration on GitHub to remotely build, package and publish the releases in automatic manner.

-## Pre-commit Checks
+## Local Pre-commit Checks

 We run a couple of checks to ensure the quality of the code (*e.g.*, checking that the code format is consistent).

+GitHub will run these checks automatically on every push.
+However, this can take some time, so you usually run these checks locally first to speed up the development.

 Please format your code before running the checks with the following script: